KumarSuraj2002/Ecommerce-Website/README.md

-# Ecommerce-Website
+# E-commerce-Website
-This is the Ecommerce Website made using latest React JS comprises of various types of goods and electronics.
+This is the e-commerce website made using the latest React JS and is comprised of various types of goods and electronics.
+You can use these as your minor project in your college or add to your resume